 Hoi An is a walking town.
 You can easily get around on foot or on a bicycle.
 As previously mentioned, we were allowed to use our hotel’s bikes for free so you may be able to borrow one from your hotel as well.
 If not, then there are bike and motorcycle rental shops around town.
 I did some research and it typically costs USD 1 to rent a bike for the entire day and USD 5 for a motorcycle.
 Hoi An is a small town though so unless you plan on going farther out, like to My Son Sanctuary or the Marble Mountains, then a bicycle is best.

-I’m not an expert on Hoi An but I do hope that you find this guide useful.
-I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+I’m hardly an expert on Hoi An but I do hope this guide helps you plan your trip.
+I’m only sharing some of the things I learned from our time there.
+If you have any questions or comments, then please leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 These are some of the things we brought with us to Hoi An.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+For a list of all our gear, check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)